periph/gohci/README.md

 ## Pictures

-A gohci lab testing a Go project interacting with board:
+A gohci lab testing a Go project that interacts with a board:

 ![lab](https://raw.githubusercontent.com/wiki/maruel/gohci/lab.jpg
 "lab")